The benefits of volunteering are endless, not only for the people receiving help from others but also for those giving their time.

 Chorus has more than 600 volunteers, including 340 regular and active volunteers who, along with corporate volunteers and school groups, give their time throughout the year.

 Chorus Group Manager Volunteering Emer Duggan said volunteers are integral to Chorus and are the heart of the organisation.

 She said volunteers can contribute whatever time they have available, from a few hours a fortnight to the maximum of three days a week.
 The rewards are evident not just for the volunteers but also for Chorus customers, who are able to live more independently thanks to someone’s help.

 “The biggest thing about it is giving back to the community and seeing the impact they’ve made to the lives of the customers that they are supporting,” she said.

-Chorus has volunteering opportunities in a number of areas and makes every effort to match volunteers and customers on convenience, location and mutual interest.
+Chorus has many volunteer opportunities in WA and makes every effort to match volunteers with customers based on convenience, location and mutual interest.